SpeedTree

 Season properties and materials

-Each generator has the ability to adapt to Season changes by using the properties in the Seasons group (found in the Property bar on the left-hand side) and by the assignment of the materials in the Leaves group.
-The image below shows the Material assignment and Season properties for an example model.
+Each generator has the ability to adapt to Season changes by using the properties in the Seasons group (found in the Property bar on the left-hand side) and by the assignment of the materials in the Leaves or Material group.
+The image below shows the Material assignment and Season properties for a Leaf mesh generator in an example model.

 The probability that any given material will be chosen depends on the season slider position, season property values, and material season curves (described in the next section).

 The Season properties use the Season slider position as input to compute a "transition value."
-This value is computed per node, which means that each branch and leaf can change independently.
+This value is computed per node, which means that each branch, leaf, frond, decal, or mesh detail can change independently.

-Each leaf and branch computes a "transition value" that is a percentage of how far along in the life cycle it is.
+Each node computes a "transition value" that is a percentage of how far along in the life cycle it is.
 This value is then used to look up the Season curve set in the Material tab.

 Main Season properties

-Start offset: Determines when the leaf will start to transition.
-The default value of 0.0 means it will start immediately (higher values delay the start, lower values make it start sooner).
+Start offset: Determines when the node starts to transition.
+The default value of 0.0 means it starts immediately (positive values delay the start, negative values make it start sooner).

 Material Season curves